braughtg/DCgit/UserStories.md

          - clone's the repository into the directory
 1. Makes a "Graded" branch
 1. Checks out the "Graded" branch
-1. Mark and comment on the files in "Graded" branch of the cloned repositories.
-1. Use the DCgitReturn script to push the "Graded" branch back to the students.
 1. The script terminates if:
    - not run from the _CourseID_/Instructor directory.
    - the _StudentList_ file is not readable.